 Summary

-The Phase One project team suggests the following approach as the basis of the revised Chapter 7.
+The Phase One Project Team suggests the following approach as the basis of the revised Chapter 7.

 The first section of Chapter 7 will state that the Stakeholders shall execute the Masterplan.
 This section will include a definition of Stakeholders as taken from the governance proposal and the overall Masterplan stage descriptions taken from the masterplan report.